ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 }
 ```

-At this stage you can build the project and open it in the browser to verify if it is building correctly.
+At this point, you can run development server and see in the browser console that the plugins are being initialized.

 ## The model and the view layers